dcporcaro/getdata_009_project/Codebook.md

 ##### The original names contained abbreviations and characters that made them hard to read.
 An example (the complete list is at the bottom of this document)
 * tBodyAccJerkMag
 * fBodyBodyAccJerkMag
-##### the prefix “t” or “f” represented either a time measurement or a Fast Fourier Transformation
+##### the prefix â€œtâ€ or â€œfâ€ represented either a time measurement or a Fast Fourier Transformation
 ##### The set of variables for mean and standard deviation that were estimated from these signals were represented in the raw data with suffixes as follows:
 * mean(): Mean value
 * std(): Standard deviation